perfsonar/docs/using_psui.rst

   .. image:: images/using_psui-10historical_delay_selection.png

 3. Choose the desired source point in the **From:** section (representing the endpoint where the measurements originated from).
 Once a source point is selected, all the available destination endpoints become visible on the right side in the **To:** section of the panel.
-It is possible to quickly *filer* out the list of available destination points by typing into **Filter** input field.
+It is possible to quickly *filter* out the list of available destination points by typing into **Filter** input field.

 4. When a destination point is selected, the measurement archive is queried for that particular measurement.
 The results from such a query are presented on a graph in the bottom part of the plugin panel.